MASSAGES

 Cupping – What Is It?

 The original cups were made from carved-out animal horns.
 This ancient Chinese practice of cupping is in The Handbook of Prescriptions, an early fourth-century text written by the herbalist Ge Hong.
-It appears to have become particularly popular during the Qing and Tang dynasties, with herbalist manuals describing the practice in great detail from this era.
+It appears to have become particularly popular during the Tang and Qing dynasties, with herbalist manuals from that era describing the practice in great detail.
 The beneficial effects include alleviating headaches, abdominal pain and dizziness.

-The carved-out animal horns with sanded edges to form a seal on the surface of the skin would be heated and placed upside down on the skin.
+The carved-out animal horns, with sanded edges to form a seal on the skin, would be heated and placed upside down on the skin.
 The heat would create a vacuum over the desired meridian or acupoint (the points where different circuits of qi—vital life energy—intersect).

-Different sizes of custom-made glass jars just for this purpose.
-We employ the dry cupping method as we have found it to be the most efficient method and is needle-free.
-Unlike other types of jars or cones used, the glass allows us to see what is going on with the vacuum and the effectiveness of the treatment.
+Different sizes of custom-made glass jars are just for this purpose.
+We employ the dry cupping method because we have found it to be the most efficient and needle-free.
+Unlike other types of jars or cones, the glass allows us to see what is happening with the vacuum and the effectiveness of the treatment.

 The focus and desired outcome of cupping is the release of pain and increased blood flow in the treated area.
-Cupping works in much the same way as acupuncture by stimulating the blood flow in and around the meridians or acupoints to remove blockages that prevent qi (vital life energy) from flowing smoothly around the body.
-This is a welcomed addition to a lower back massage for anyone suffering from discomfort in their lower back area.
+Cupping works in much the same way as acupuncture, stimulating blood flow in and around meridians or acupoints to remove blockages that prevent qi (vital life energy) from flowing smoothly throughout the body.
+This is a welcome addition to a lower back massage for anyone experiencing discomfort in the lower back.

-Cupping is generally used on the fleshier areas of the body, such as the stomach, back, and occasionally legs and arms.
-The amount of cups used and time left in place depends on the treated condition.
+Cupping is generally used on the fleshier areas of the body, such as the stomach, back, and, occasionally, the legs and arms.
+The number of cups used and the time left in place depend on the treated condition.

 Cupping is primarily used in China to treat congestion, asthma, bronchitis, and other respiratory disorders, as well as some types of pain, gastroenteritis, and other abdominal conditions.
 It can also help reduce swelling and alleviate depression.

 Many pictures on Google Images show “after cupping pictures,” do not be alarmed.
 The pink area (as it appears on a white person) left after cupping can look very traumatic and painful.
 The only side effects may be some slight circular bruising and swelling afterwards, caused by the drawing of tiny blood vessels into the vacuum.
-However, this quickly goes down for most people within a day or so of treatment and is not usually painful.
-For clients with susceptible skin, the bruising may last a week or two; be assured it does disappear.
-The general joke is telling people you were struck by an octopus.
+However, this quickly resolves for most people within a day or so of treatment and is usually not painful.
+For clients with susceptible skin, the bruising may last a week or two; be assured, it does disappear.
+The general joke is telling people an octopus struck you.

 Cupping is not suitable for every person.
-People who suffer from convulsions, inflamed skin, or a high fever, are suffering from inflammation, take a blood thinner, or bleed easily should not undergo cupping.
+People who suffer from convulsions, inflamed skin, or a high fever, who take a blood thinner, or who bleed easily, should not undergo cupping.
 Pregnant women should avoid cupping on the lower back and stomach.
 In addition, an experienced practitioner will not usually move cups over bony parts of the body, such as the shoulder blades or spinal bumps.

 Traditional Fire Cupping – $35

-This method is accomplished by inserting a wad of alcohol-soaked cotton wool inside the cup once the wad has been lit on fire.
+This is accomplished by inserting a wad of alcohol-soaked cotton wool into the cup, then lighting it on fire.
 It is a speedy process that requires only a few

 seconds to generate sufficient heat inside the cup with the heat source removed.
-Next, the cup is quickly inverted and strategically placed on the client’s skin over the area to be treated.
+Next, the cup is quickly inverted and strategically placed on the client’s skin over the treatment area.
 The burning of the cotton wool removes all oxygen, creating a vacuum inside the cup so that when it is inverted and placed on the body, it draws up the skin and flesh beneath as it cools.

 The cup is left in place for 5-10 minutes or longer if required, during which time it exerts a gentle pressure on the meridian, opens the pores, stimulates the blood’s circulation, breaks down obstructions, allows toxins to flow out of the acupoint and in this way realigns and balances the healthy flow of qi.